internet4refugees/beherbergung/docs/user-guide/user-guide-en.md

 ![](./graphics/overview.png)

-- **Structure:** On the lower half of the interface is a map, where the locations of the flats are displayed.
+- **Structure:** In the lower half of the user interface, there is a map showing the locations of the apartments.
-- **Table too small:** There is a handle at the edge between the map and the table, allowing to resize the division of space used for the table and the map.
+- **Table too small:** On the edge between the map and the table there is a handle that allows you to change the size of the area used for the table and the map.

-- **Navigating through the table** After clicking into the table, it can be moved by using the cursor (arrow) keys.
+- **Navigating the table** After clicking in the table, you can move it with the cursor keys (arrow).

 <!--